NB11/Comparative-Analysis-of-Multimodal-Remote-Sensing-Techniques-for-Retrogressive-Thaw-Slump-Monitoring/README.md

 # Comparative Analysis of Multimodal Remote Sensing Techniques for Retrogressive Thaw Slump Monitoring

-This repository contains Jupyter Notebooks used to process and analyze data from optical and Digital Elevation Model (DEM) remote sensing techniques for monitoring retrogressive thaw slumps.
-The code prepares the data so that the GeoJSON files from different monitoring methods can be compared more easily by calculating shape-specific metrics and appending them to the shapes found in the GeoJSON files.
+This repository contains Jupyter Notebooks used to process and analyze Remote Thaw Slump boundry shapes derived from optical and Elevation Model (DEM) data.
+The code prepares the data so that the GeoJSON files from the two different monitoring methods can be compared more easily.

 ## Overview